Christine Lagarde

 Emerging-market central banks lead on women’s empowerment

-EME central banks have more women at staff level and in senior positions, but there are deep disparities worldwide
+EME central banks have more women at staff level and in senior positions, but there are deep disparities worldwide, with childcare availability appearing to be a major cause

 Ulrich Bindseil on the launch of the digital euro

-ECB’s payments head speaks about the functionality, tiering and technology of the eurozone’s planned CBDC
+The ECB’s director-general for market infrastructure and payments speaks about the functionality, tiering approaches, privacy policies, ledger technology and ecosystem impact of the eurozone's planned CBDC

 The Belt and Road Initiative 2020 Survey – A more sustainable road to growth?